 Worn Again, her graduation collection, introduces a new and environment-friendly approach to textile manufacturing.
 The Worn Again process create a new cycle of life to used textiles that were thrown away.
 Dana is collecting these used fabrics and shredding them to create 'cloudy' felt.

 The result is a spectacular recycled textile in a wide variety of unique colors and patterns.
 The textiles are soft touched and washable.

-"CITY GROWTH" is her new fashion collection that was lunched on the runway of Tel Aviv Fashion Week in March 2018.
-The collection is for sale by order.
+City Growth, her new fashion collection was lunched on the runway of Tel Aviv Fashion Week in March 2018.
+The collection is now for sale by order.

 The collection was shown on the runway of Vietnam International Fashion Week in April 2018

 Dana's designs are featured globally in top magazines.

 - Fini Leitersdorf Excellence Award for Creativity and Originality in Fashion for 2015.

 - Rozen Award for Design and Sustainable Technologies for 2015.

 - Tel Aviv Museum of Art.